-Bicycles, Skateboards, and Scooters: Due to safety concerns and to prevent property damage: Skateboards, in-line skates, razor scooters, and other similar devices will not be allowed to be ridden on school property at any time.
+Bicycles, Skateboards, and Scooters:

+Due to safety concerns and to prevent property damage, skateboards, in-line skates, razor scooters, and other similar devices will not be allowed to be ridden on school property at any time.
 All bikes, skateboards, and scooters are to be locked-up in the designated area on the campus during the course of the school day.
 Late students will not be allowed to keep these items on campus: they must ask a campus supervisor for access to the locked area.
 Violation of this policy will result in confiscation of said items.
-Parent pick-up policy will be strictly enforced (see above paragraph).
-Students caught skateboarding will also be subject to citation if they are violating California's safety laws regarding helmets.
+Parent pick-up policy will be strictly enforced.